malayjoshi13/GSoC2022_OligoFinder/README.md

 ## 8) Future work

-A lot has been achieved during this GSoC period in terms of achieving what we have planned during the starting of this summer of 2022.
-Continuing ahead I along with mentors of this project have proposed few more features and pipelines to be developed and added to this ambitious project to improvised it further.
-These are as follows:
+A lot has been achieved during this GSoC period in terms of development and implementation of what we have planned during the starting of this years's GSoC coding period.
+Continuing ahead I along with mentors of this project have proposed few more features and pipelines to be added to this ambitious project to further improvise this project.
+These proposed plans are as follows:
-- Instead of using "present sentence" column of CSV to create BOW, use all three sentences.
-This will increase words in BOWs of a particular category, thus reduce cases where BOW cannot decide to tag as oligo or non-oligo.
-- create matrix to see how many TF are increasing (happening as oligo extraction becoming modified to ignore seq that don't match even basic criteria to be oligo + auto lebeling of bow is becoming smarter to remove FP)
-- removing repeating sequences and sentences
-- remove extra 'a' from end
-- find oligo names
-- over joint sequences issue
-- try automatic REgEX writing methods
+- optimizing RegEx rules to resolve over-joint sequences issue.
+- creating matrix to analyse at what rate True positive oligonucleotide sequences are increasing in comaparison to total and False positive extracted oligonucleotide sequences.
+Such analysis indicates that how much smarter oligo extraction script and BOWs have become after multiple round of running  `extract&BOW.py` script alongwith manual + auto curation.
-- to train BioBERT on corpus we will make in future using self learning
+- to train BioBERT model on corpus of True positive oligonucleotides by using self-training method.
+Using trained BioeBERT along with Regex rules, will extract more True positive oligo mentions from research papers.
+- creating pipeline to find and ouput oligonucleotide names in the same CSV which is currently getting output from `oligo_extract.py` script.

 ## 9) Contributing